tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

 _This is the fourth article in a multi-article set that describes the basics of Kanban and explores applying Kanban to IT Processes.
 [Part one][1] provides a basic overview of Kanban and how it is used in manufacturing.
 The remaining parts explore sample scenarios to help generate ideas for your own environment._

 <div style="background-color: #eeeeee; padding: 1em; font-style: italic">
-  Several times in the past week I considered rescheduling this article, but despite overtime, a dead car, potential snow and ice, a virus infection on my wife&#8217;s computer, numerous small devices failing at home and work, and finally a power outage, we have still managed to get it published.
-Unfortunately the drawings are missing some minor touches, as the power outage happened to coincide with the &#8216;adding of the magnets&#8217; in photoshop.
+  Several times in the past week I considered rescheduling this article, but despite overtime, a dead car, potential snow and ice, a virus infection on my wife's computer, numerous small devices failing at home and work, and finally a power outage, we have still managed to get it published.
+Unfortunately the drawings are missing some minor touches, as the power outage happened to coincide with the &#8216;adding of the magnets' in photoshop.
 </div>

-In part four of the &#8216;Applying Kanban&#8217; series, we are following a software development team.
+In part four of the &#8216;Applying Kanban' series, we are following a software development team.
 They currently follow a process that has been referred to as a [sashimi model][2], a modified waterfall model that incorporates overlapping phases of design, requirements, development, and testing.
 This example focuses on using Kanban to enhance and refine a current process rather than execute a complete process conversion.

 ## Welcome to GHI Inc